build-summer-2025/async-final-project-yellow-Tim/README.md

 - [ ] Question 2: [Which colleges produced the most lottery (top-14) picks between 1989–2021?]
-  - Answer: [The top colleges that producted the most lottery picks between 1989-2021 are Duke, Kentcuky, UNC, Arizona, Kansas, Uconn, Michigan, Texas, UCLA, UNLV, Syracuse, Michigan State, Indiana, Georgetown, and Georgia Tech. ]
+  - Answer: [The top colleges that producted the most lottery picks between 1989-2021 are Duke, Kentcuky, UNC, Arizona, Kansas, Uconn, Michigan, Texas, UCLA, UNLV, Syracuse, Michigan State, Indiana, Georgetown, and Georgia Tech.
+We can see that Duke has the largest lottery picks with a around 28-29.
+We can see this as we go from top to bottom of the bar graph]
   - Visualization: ![Q2 Visualization](https://example.com/path-to-image-2.png)

 - [ ] Question 3: [Which NBA teams had draft picks whose players accumulated the most total career minutes between 1999–2020 ]